ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 5. Trace the rays backwards as shown in Figure 6.

 :::Note
 Make sure to indicate on your drawing the image distance and image height.
-You can use SIM3 to check these two numbers.
+You can use Simulation 3 to check these two numbers.
 :::

 :::Question